Gromov-Wasserstein Barycenters: The Analysis Problem: Experimental Results

 \section{Experimental Results}

 In this section, we experimentally assess the performance of our algorithms for solving the GW analysis problem.
 We also present applications to classification.
-Additional use cases involving point cloud corruptions are provided in App. \ref{app: experiments - corr}.
+Additional use cases involving point cloud corruptions are provided in Suppl.
+Mat. \ref{app: experiments - corr}.